NATO calls Russia its 'most significant and direct threat'

-The alliance promised to more support for Ukraine, which has already received billions in military and civilian aid from NATO countries.
-But Zelenskyy lamented that NATO's open-door policy to new members did not appear to apply to his country.
+Zelenskyy also lamented that NATO's open-door policy to new members did not appear to apply to his country.

 "The open-door policy of NATO shouldn't resemble the old turnstiles on Kyiv's subway, which stay open but close when you approach them until you pay," Zelenskyy said by video link to the leaders of the 30 NATO nations meeting in Madrid.
 "Hasn't Ukraine paid enough?"